wpilibsuite/allwpilib/README-CMake.md

 * wpical
 * halsim_gui (if simulation extensions are enabled)

 By default, all libraries get built with a default CMake setup.
 The libraries are built as shared libraries, and include the JNI libraries as well as building the Java JARs.
-Data Log Tool and the roboRIO Team Number Setter are only built if libssh is available.
+Data Log Tool is are only built if libssh is available.

 ## Prerequisites

 OpenCV needs to be findable by CMake.
 On systems like the Jetson, this is installed by default.
 Otherwise, you will need to build OpenCV from source and install it.

 If you want JNI and Java, you will need a JDK of at least version 25 installed.
 In addition, you need a `JAVA_HOME` environment variable set properly and set to the JDK directory.

-If you are building with unit tests or simulation modules, you will also need an Internet connection for the initial setup process, as CMake will clone google-test and imgui from GitHub.

 ## Build Options